influxdata/docs-v2/content/influxdb/clustered/admin/databases/update.md

 In InfluxDB 1.x, data is stored in [databases](/{{< latest "influxdb" "v1" >}}/concepts/glossary/#database) and [retention policies](/{{< latest "influxdb" "v1" >}}/concepts/glossary/#retention-policy-rp).
-In InfluxDB Clustered, databases and retention policies have been merged into _databases_, where databases have a retention period, but retention policies are no longer part of the data model.
+In InfluxDB Cloud Dedicated, databases and retention policies have been merged into _databases_, where databases have a retention period, but retention policies are no longer part of the data model.
 Because InfluxQL uses the 1.x data model, a database must be mapped to a v1